syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Drawing-Objects.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to add auto shapes in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20Shapes/AutoShapes).
+A complete working example to add AutoShapes in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Excel%20Shapes/AutoShapes).

 ## Group Shapes